gsambata/gsambata.github.io/_supervision/supervision_Nancy.md

 date: 2025-04-28
 layout: single
 ---
-During my postdoc at FAU, I am contributing at the supervision of Nancy Mokh's Master thesis, from University of Siena.
+During my postdoc at FAU, I am contributing at the supervision of Nancy Mokh's Master thesis, from University of Siena (Italy).